Ice cider: History

 Ice cider was first created in Quebec when Christian Barthomeuf, a winemaker from Dunham, considered the "father of ice cider", created a recipe in 1989 inspired by the ice wines of Germany.
 Quebec's climate is much more suited to growing apples than grapes, and the same techniques can be applied to both fruits.
 In 1994, at Hemmingford in Montérégie, Barthomeuf worked with Francois Pouliot to refine and develop ice cider in much larger volumes, at the cidery La Face Cachée de la Pomme.

-The first bottle sold under the official designation ice cider, from La Ciderie St.-Nicholas, appeared in a Quebec government-run liquor store, the Société des alcools du Québec (SAQ) in 1999.
+The first bottle sold under the official designation ice cider, from La Cidrerie St-Nicholas, appeared in a Quebec government-run liquor store, the Société des alcools du Québec (SAQ) in 1999.
 This was also the first year the authorities allowed the use of the term ice cider, having not allowed it earlier out of concern it would be confused with traditional cider.
 Today, there are over 60 producers of ice cider.
 This has inspired producers elsewhere, and ice cider production can now be found in the Western Canada, Europe, and the United States.
 Expansion initially occurred in regions bordering Quebec, including the province of Ontario and the U.S. state of Vermont.
 In 2008, a provincial regulation by the Quebec government defined the conditions of production, and in December 2014, Quebec ice cider obtained a protected appellation (IGP), which establishes international rules and requirements on production.

 The Quebec winter allows apples to freeze in a natural manner that could then be used for ice cider.
 However, ice cider requires four to five times as many apples as it would require to produce the same quantity of regular cider.
 Currently, there are around 50 producers of ice cider in Quebec.
 The climate requirements have made expansion of production occur slowly, but it is beginning to be produced around the world.
 The U.S. state of Vermont is one area in particular where cider production is increasing.
 The continued expansion of ice cider around the world has resulted in the industry winning a number of prizes.
-In 2007, La Fundacion de la Sidra in Spain awarded Christian Barthomeuf their top prize for inventing ice cider and to La Face Cachee de la Pomme for contributing to the development and commercialization in Quebec and around the world.
+In 2007, La Fundacion de la Sidra in Spain awarded Christian Barthomeuf their top prize for inventing ice cider and to La Face Cachée de la Pomme for contributing to the development and commercialization in Quebec and around the world.